Xewdy444/Netgrave/README.md

   --host HOST           A host to check, can be specified multiple times -f, --file FILE       A file containing the hosts to check --censys              Retrieve hosts from the Censys API using the API ID and secret specified with the CENSYS_API_ID and CENSYS_API_SECRET environment variables
+  --shodan              Retrieve hosts from the Shodan API using the API key specified with the SHODAN_API_KEY environment variable
   --zoomeye             Retrieve hosts from the ZoomEye API using the API key specified with the ZOOMEYE_API_KEY environment variable
-  -n, --number NUMBER   The number of hosts to retrieve from Censys or ZoomEye, by default 500 -c, --concurrent CONCURRENT
+  -n, --number NUMBER   The number of hosts to retrieve from Censys or ZoomEye, by default 100 -c, --concurrent CONCURRENT
-                        The number of hosts to check concurrently, by default 50 -t, --timeout TIMEOUT
+                        The number of hosts to check concurrently, by default 25 -t, --timeout TIMEOUT
                         The timeout in seconds for retrieving the credentials from the memory dump, by default 300 -o, --output OUTPUT   The file to write the credentials to, by default credentials.txt